Learning from Regulatory Downgrades 2019/20

 - Clear Relationships

 Be clear about the respective roles of board members and executives.
 You need to have a good working relationship based on those clearly defined roles, don’t delegate too much to staff and be particularly clear about roles where chief executives are also board members.
-It also means been precise about delegation to Board working groups.
+It also means being precise about delegation to Board working groups and committees.

 - Take Expert Advice